-- 1. Place the ATV on a level surface. - 2.
-Using a suitable jack, elevate the ATV.
-Support the ATV on a support stand.

-3. Place an oil pan under the differential gear case to collect the used oil.

-4. Remove the differential gear oil filler bolt, the differential gear oil drain bolt and their gaskets to drain the oil from the differential gear case.
+- 1. Place the ATV on a level surface.
+Drain bolt- - 2.
+Lift ATV using appropriate jack. - Place an oil pan under the differential gear case to collect the used oil. - Remove the differential gear case oil filler bolt, the differential gear oil drain bolt and its gasket to drain the oil from the differential gear case.